14 Icons of Kansas City Architecture made with Zahner

 11. Cerner Headquarters Sculpture & Signage

 Drivers along the Armour Road 210 Hwy in North Kansas City have surely seen this perforated stainless steel lighting display which serves as a beacon and signage for the Cerner Headquarters.
-Designed by Gould Evans, the sculpture features a custom die-punch pattern of “1’s” and “0’s” to represent the Company’s technology system for the healthcare industry.
+Designed by Gould Evans, the sculpture features a custom die-punch pattern of “1’s” and “0’s” to represent the Company’s technology system for

 12. Starlight Theater